 About Thomas Turner Fishing Antiques

-Two of Jack’s sons, Peter and Michael, carried on the tradition with Peter running the gun business and Michael running a fishing tackle business under the name of Thomas Turner and Sons (Reading).
+Two of Jack’s sons, Peter and Michael, carried on the tradition with Peter running the gun business and Michael running a fishing tackle business under the name of Thomas Turner and Sons (located initially in the Butter Market and then at 21 Whitley Street in Reading).
 In 2001 Michael Stratton sold his fishing tackle business to fishing tackle retailer Sportfish and it was moved to Haywards Farm, Theale where a large barn was converted into a showcase fly fishing store.

 Michael continued to trade in antique and vintage fishing tackle and his business flourished under the name of Thomas Turner Fly Fishing Antiques, building a reputation for buying and selling quality branded antique and vintage fishing tackle, mainly covering the likes of Hardy, Allcocks, Abu and Farlows on a global basis.

 Fish and Fly Take Over

 Following the death of Michael Stratton, the antique and vintage fishing tackle business and stock was acquired by Fish and Fly Ltd., an online fishing website publisher in June 2016.
 Principal owner of Fish and Fly Ltd., Richard Hewitt, currently operates the business with help from his colleagues at Fish and Fly and his family.
 The business name has been shortened to just Thomas Turner Fishing Antiques who trade online at www.thomasturner.com .

 Richard has previously held the position of Chairman of Farlows of Pall Mall where he had the honour of being the grantee of the Royal Warrant for fishing tackle from His Royal Highness the Prince of Wales.